DysenTerry/xcipher/README.md

 output of the xor comparison will be stored in the encrypted file byte by byte.
 The trick is when you "xor" a byte from the file with the mask, which is also a byte, it will create an encrypted byte.
 If you "xor" that encrypted byte with the same mask it will generate the original byte.

-The program does encrypt and decrypt like designed, but I have planned changes that will make it more secure.
+The program does encrypt and decrypt like designed, but it does have a flaw.
+I wont list it here, but message me if you identify the flaw.
+I have planned changes that will correct this and make it more secure.

 ![Xcipher](https://github.com/TAllenLucas/xcipher/blob/Master/screenshot.JPG?raw=true)